PostHog/posthog.com/contents/blog/why-companies-self-host.md

 We are self-hosting evangelists and [deploying PostHog](/docs/self-host) is a quick and easy process, but we also recognise not everyone wants, needs or is ready to self-host.
 That's why we [also offer PostHog Cloud](/signup), a version of PostHog hosted and managed by us with automatic upgrades, and minimal setup.

-We often find customers prefer to start on PostHog Cloud and migrate to self-hosting when they're ready.
+We often find customers prefer to start on PostHog Cloud and we make it easy to migrate to self-hosting if they desire.
 You can start using PostHog Cloud immediately and it's free to use up to 1 million events per month.
+Moreover, unlike other SaaS providers, our source code is open.

-If data privacy isn't a priority and you just need reliable analytics as quickly as possible, cloud-hosting is always a sensible option until you're ready to transition.
+If data privacy isn't a priority and you just need reliable analytics as quickly as possible, cloud-hosting is always a sensible option.

 > PostHog is an open source product analytics tool which enables teams to build better products faster without sharing their user data with third parties.
 [Try PostHog for free today](/signup) or [schedule a demo](/book-a-demo) to learn more.